Mary Fortune: Legacy and identity

 Despite her anonymity, Fortune was a well-regarded writer during her life.
 In 1898 Fortune was described in Table Talk as "the best detective story writer" in Australia and as "probably the only truly Bohemian lady writer who has ever earned a living by her pen in Australia".
 The journalist Henry Mitchell wrote in 1880 that if Fortune had "lived in England and America, where literary talent is properly appreciated, she would have, years ago, been regarded as a leading novelist, and have occupied the proud position that merit demands."
 Mitchell described her as "one of the most talented, versatile and interesting writers of fiction that we have, or ever had, in the Australian colonies".
 Her writing likely also inspired the works of other crime writers of her era, including Fergus Hume's best-selling The Mystery of a Hansom Cab.
 During the 1880s and 1890s, a prize-winning horse and racing greyhound were both named "Waif Wander" in reference to her pseudonym.

 There were attempts during Fortune's writing career to uncover her identity; in 1880, an article in the Avoca Free Press apologised to the newspaper's readers for failing to solve the mystery of the identity of "Waif Wander".
 Sussex has suggested that Fortune's scandalous background—including her bigamy, her illegitimate child, and her son's criminal history—may have contributed to her decision to remain anonymous.
 Fortune's identity was not rediscovered until the 1950s by the collector of rare books John Kinmont Moir.
 Moir acquired a copy of The Detective's Album and was eventually able to track down a letter that contained its author's name.
 He later acquired a collection of Fortune's papers from her friend Minaille Furlong and donated them to the State Library of Victoria.

 Most details of Fortune's life remained unknown until her work began to be examined by Sussex in the 1980s.
-Sussex eventually wrote a PhD, a book, and a novel on her research into the life of Fortune and other early Australian female crime writers.
+Sussex eventually wrote a PhD dissertation, a book, and a novel on her research into the life of Fortune and other early Australian female crime writers.
 Over the course of the following decades, Sussex and other researchers gradually uncovered more details of Fortune's life.
 In 2025 Sussex and Brown published a biography of Fortune and her son titled Outrageous Fortunes.